LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 2b.
 You must slide opacity of Shadow/Glow up to use Shadow and Glow option.
 Sliding it down again hides it as if it were never present.

 2c.
-You must slide bevel depth up to use most of the bevel option.
-Sliding it down again hides it as if it were never present.
-(THIS IS NOT RELEVANT ANYMORE)
+To use Bevel enable it from the "select blend or enable/disable bevel" from the drop down list.

 3. Making X and Y 0.0 on Shadow can make a glow or extra stroke depending on the blur radius.
 This is the same as Gimp's drop shadow filter.

-4. Bevel lighting angle is on 90 by default which is not an interesting option so consider tweaking it.
-(THIS IS NOT RELEVANT ANYMORE)
+4. Bevel has many blend modes that do many different things and a black/image bevel mode if the text is dark or has an image file overlay.

 5. Inner Glow and Gradient Overlay have checkboxes to enable them.
-Inner Glow will slow down GEGL Effects unless you have a really powerful machine.

 6. You can use Gimp's rectangle select around the text to speed things up.
 That way the filter only applies on part of the canvas instead of the entire canvas.